Sophie Tucker: Popularity

 By the 1920s, Tucker's success had spread to Europe, and she began a tour of England, performing for King George V and Queen Mary at the London Palladium in 1926.
-Tucker re-released her hit song "Some of These Days", backed by Ted Lewis and his band, which stayed at the number 1 position of the charts for five weeks beginning November 23, 1926.
-It sold over one million copies and was awarded a gold disc by the RIAA.
+Tucker re-released her hit song "Some of These Days", backed by Ted Lewis and his band, which stayed at the No. 1 position of the charts for five weeks beginning November 23, 1926.
+It sold more than one million copies and was awarded a gold disc by the RIAA.

 Tucker was strongly affected by the decline of vaudeville.
 Speaking about performing in the final show at E.F.
 Albee's Palace Theater in New York City, she remarked "Everyone knew the theater was to be closed down, and a landmark in show business would be gone.
 That feeling got into the acts.
 The whole place, even the performers, stank of decay.
 I seemed to smell it.
 It challenged me.
 I was determined to give the audience the idea: Why brood over yesterday?
 We have tomorrow.
 As I sang, I could feel the atmosphere change.
 The gloom began to lift, the spirit which formerly filled the Palace and which made it famous among vaudeville houses the world over came back.
 That's what an entertainer can do."